ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Celestial Gambit</b><br>
 				<details>
-					<summary>Gain an extra item reward from teleporters... <i>BUT the teleporter zone weakens you.</i></summary>
+					<summary>Gain an extra item reward from teleporters... <i>BUT jumping for too long gives the item to enemies instead.</i></summary>
 					<small>The teleporter boss drops 1 extra item when killed (+1 per stack).
-As long as you remain in the teleporter zone, you receive 50% less healing and health regen (+50% per stack, hyperbolic) and become unable to jump.</small>
+As long as you remain in midair while the teleporter is charging, these extra items will gradually be lost and given to all enemies within the teleporter zone.
+All extra items will be lost after 20 seconds.</small>
 				</details>
 			</td>
 			<td><ul>